On this page

 - use contactless payment

-As the operator of a taxi or rideshare, you should follow advice from the Department of Transport.
+As the operator of a taxi or rideshare service

-Point-to-point transport businesses should complete a COVID-19 Safety Plan for Taxis, hire cars and ride share services to help minimise the risk of transmission when you are providing a point-to-point service.
+- complete a COVID-19 Safety Plan for Taxis, hire cars and rideshare services

 A party bus is a vehicle being used on a commercial basis for the purposes of a party, whether or not the party takes place during transportation between locations.

 - develop and comply with a COVID-19 Safety Plan

 - ensure the square metres rules apply for each person on the party bus.

 Party buses should also follow the guidance for community and private bus services.

 Buses and coaches, other than party buses, are exempt gatherings under the public health order.
 This means they are not required to have and comply with a COVID-19 Safety Plan.
 However under work health and safety (WHS) law, all employers or businesses are required to manage the risk of COVID-19 to workers and others in the work environment.